-The aluminum industry requires significant reductions in energy tariffs.
+The aluminum industry is facing major challenges.
 Join the discussion on Twitter using the hashtag #AluCanada.

 Since its introduction in 1901, the aluminium industry has experienced phenomenal growth in Canada.
 Its history is intimately related to certain regions.
 The construction of aluminium smelters spurred the rapid social and economic development of the Centre-du-Québec, Saguenay--Lac-Saint-Jean and the North Shore in Quebec, as well as the Kitimat region in British Columbia.

 1901 – BIRTH OF THE INDUSTRY IN QUEBEC